-Albuterol can also cause some more serious side effects for a small number of people.
-You should stop taking albuterol and seek medical help right away if you have difficulty breathing after using the medicine, or if you have any signs of allergic reaction such as:
+Albuterol may also cause serious side effects.
+Stop taking albuterol and seek medical help right away if you have difficulty breathing after using the medicine or if you have any signs of allergic reaction such as:1,2

 - Swelling in the face, mouth, or body

 - Difficulty swallowing

 These are not all the possible side effects of albuterol.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with albuterol.